Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 ### Level 14: Bewitching Magic

 Your patron bestows on you the ability to weave your magic with teleportation.
-Immediately after you cast an Enchantment or Illusion spell using an action and a spell slot, you can cast *Misty Step* as part of the same action and without expending a spell slot.
+Immediately after you cast an Enchantment or Illusion spell using an action and a spell slot, you can cast [:spell-lv2: Misty Step] as part of the same action and without expending a spell slot.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv3.md"
+--8<-- "includes/snippets/spells2/lv4.md"
+--8<-- "includes/snippets/spells2/lv5.md"